Pavel4e5/zapret2/docs/manual.en.md

 * `gzip_init` creates and returns a gzip stream context for subsequent function calls.
 For `windowBits` values, refer to the zlib documentation (default is 31). `level` specifies the compression level from 1 to 9 (default is 9), and `memlevel` defines the allowed memory usage level from 1 to 8 (default is 8).
 * `gzip_end` releases the gzip context.
 While it can be released by the garbage collector, it is better to call this function explicitly.
+* instead of calling `gzip_end` in Lua 5.5+ it's possible to use to-be-close variable for the context
 * `gzip_deflate` compresses the next chunk of data.
 Data can be fed in parts.
 The compressed chunks are concatenated to form the complete data set.
 To finalize the stream after all data has been fed, the function must be called with `uncompressed_data=nil` or `uncompressed_data=""`.
 It returns two arguments: the compressed data and a boolean flag indicating the end of the gzip stream.
 If a gzip error occurs or memory is insufficient, it returns `nil`.
 * `expected_compressed_chunk_size` is an optional parameter used to optimize memory allocation for compressed data.
 If the buffer is insufficient, `realloc` is called, which copies memory blocks and impacts performance.
 The size should be chosen based on the expected compression ratio with a small margin.
 The default is half the size of `uncompressed_data`.